felleg/felleg.gitlab.io-backup/content/posts/20201030-password-managers.md

 I already hear you asking: **"What if someone gets hold of my master password?
 Won't they have access to all my organized credentials?
 How is this better and not actually worse than password re-use?"**

-While this concern is understandable, you have to understand that this burden falls on the shoulders of the developers of password managers.
+While this concern is legitimate, you have to understand that this burden falls on the shoulders of the developers of password managers.
 I'll illustrate this with a concrete example.

 Let's suppose you use a password manager that gives you access to sensitive accounts (bank, email, social